The QATSPY Golfer’s Sports Page: Golf Swing Tips

 On Arkansas Fairways and Greens Radio Show, the topic of discussion was why has the number of golfers playing the sport of golf fallen off.
 I shared with the panel the statistics from the Sports Illustrated Golf Magazine and the article in the Washington Post noted above.

-In addition to these four reasons from the Washington Post article, the popularity and number of golfers has fallen off due to the absence of Tiger Woods from the World of Golf.
-Jay Fox, the co-host of the Arkansas Fairways and Greens, stated- “Tiger Woods doesn’t move the needle in golf, he is the needle in golf.”
+In addition to these four reasons from the Washington Post article, the popularity and number of golfers has fallen off due to the absence of Tiger Woods from the World of Golf, until this week with the Hero World Challenge at Albany, Bahamas, Jay Fox, the co-host of the Arkansas Fairways and Greens, stated- “Tiger Woods doesn’t move the needle in golf, he is the needle in golf.”

 Analyzing the data from amateur golfers reveal three root causes for the falling off in popularity and numbers in golf: